umbacos/uTempFanRelay/README.md

 ## Disclaimers

-I have been using this on my Creality Ender 3 for the last two months and it works like a charm.
+I have been using this on my Creality Ender 3 for the last year and it works like a charm.
 If you decide to use it as well, you need to:
 <UL>
 <LI>know how your 3D printer works,</LI>
 <LI>have basic understanding of electronics and electrical circuits.</LI>